Renger van der Zande: Career

-Having won the 2005 Formula Renault 2000 Netherlands championship with Van Amersfoort Racing, Van der Zande drove three races for the A1GP Netherlands team in the 2006–07 season.
+Having won the 2005 Formula Renault 2000 Netherlands championship with Van Amersfoort Racing, van der Zande drove three races for the A1GP Netherlands team in the 2006–07 season.
 He raced for the Prema Powerteam in the Formula Three Euroseries in 2007 and 2008, and made his GP2 Series début by competing in the second round of the 2008–09 GP2 Asia Series season for Trust Team Arden, where he replaced Mika Mäki.
 However, he was himself replaced by Euroseries rival Edoardo Mortara for the third round in Bahrain.

-Having not acquired the budget for a GP2 campaign, Van der Zande moved into the British Formula 3 Championship, competing for Hitech Racing.
+Having not acquired the budget for a GP2 campaign, van der Zande moved into the British Formula 3 Championship, competing for Hitech Racing.
 On his debut, he won the first race at Silverstone.
 He returned to the Euroseries midway through the season, as Atte Mustonen had to pull out of the Oschersleben rounds due to health problems.
 He returned in Barcelona, again replacing Mustonen at Motopark.
 This was due to the fact that Daniel Ricciardo had sealed the 2009 British F3 title, before the final round.
 Hitech teammate Walter Grubmüller overhauled his points tally, and finished as runner-up in the title race.
-After scoring a point in the first race in Barcelona, Van der Zande won the second race from pole position.
+After scoring a point in the first race in Barcelona, van der Zande won the second race from pole position.

-In 2010, Van der Zande joined RSC Mücke Motorsport for the debut season of the GP3 series, the feeder series for the GP2 Series, earning one podium finish.
-The Dutch driver also competed in the Windsor Arch F3 Macau Grand Prix with Team Motopark Academy, finishing 5th.
+In 2010, van der Zande joined RSC Mücke Motorsport for the debut season of the GP3 series, the feeder series for the GP2 Series, earning one podium finish.
+He also competed in the Windsor Arch F3 Macau Grand Prix with Team Motopark Academy, finishing fifth.

 Van der Zande driving at Brands Hatch during the 2011 Deutsche Tourenwagen Masters season.